ustaxcourt/ef-cms/docs/additional-resources/how-we-work.md

 ### Weekly

-- **Stakeholder meeting** — on Mondays and Fridays, we review the current project status with stakeholders at the Court and discuss the schedule of large releases that need off-hours deployments
+- **DAWSON Stakeholder meeting** — on Mondays and Fridays, we review the current project status with stakeholders at the Court and discuss the schedule of large releases that need off-hours deployments.
+Currenly only attended by court staff and delivery manager.
-- **Backlog refinement** — As needed
+- **Backlog refinement** — Weekly on Tuesdays

 ### Bi-weekly

-- **Sprint review** — Every other Thursday, demo to client stakeholders
+- **Sprint Demo** — Every other Thursday, demo to client stakeholders
 - **Sprint retrospective** — Every other Tuesday

 ## Product Team